peteraiello/practicing-react-hooks-with-tailwind-take-home-test/README.md

 I recently read about the hiring process for [TailwindCSS](https://blog.tailwindcss.com/from-900-to-1-how-we-hired-robin-malfait).

-Part of the process included a Take Home Test.
+Part of the process included a take home test.

 I had an attempt at it to practice using React Hooks.